sukima/ember-class-based-modifier/README.md

 ## Example with Cleanup

-If the functionality you add in the modifier needs to be torn down when the element is removed, you can use the `willDestroyElement` hook.
+If the functionality you add in the modifier needs to be torn down when the modifier is removed, you can use the `willRemove` hook.

-For example, if you want to have your elements dance randomly on the page using `setInterval`, but you wanted to make sure that was canceled when the element was removed, you could do this:
+For example, if you want to have your elements dance randomly on the page using `setInterval`, but you wanted to make sure that was canceled when the modifier was removed, you could do this:

 ```js
 // app/modifiers/move-randomly.js